NextFaze/power-adapters/README.md

 `DataLayout` aids in presenting the various states of a `Data` instance, by hiding and showing contents, empty, error, and loading child views.
 It's a `RelativeLayout` subclass, and it works by accepting a `Data` instance, then registering to receive change notifications.
-If the contents is empty, your marked empty view will be shown instead of the list view.
+If the contents are empty, your marked empty view will be shown instead of the list view.
 If an error occurs, the error view will be shown until a reload is triggered. `DataLayout` has several extension points to customize this behaviour to suite the needs of your application.

-Here's an example of how to declare a `DataLayout` in XML:
+Here's an example of how to declare a `DataLayout` in XML.
+Notice the `layout_component` attributes:

 ```xml
 <com.nextfaze.poweradapters.data.widget.DataLayout